mizarc/bell-claims/README.md

 If you encounter any bugs, crashes, or unexpected behaviour, please [open an issue](https://github.com/mizarc/bell-claims/issues) in this repository.

 ## License
-Solid Claims is licensed under the permissive MIT license.
+Bell Claims is licensed under the permissive MIT license.
 Please view [LICENSE](LICENSE) for more info.